A jumbo loan is a loan tailored for borrowers whose mortgage terms would exceed the conforming limits debt set by Fannie Mae and Freddie Mac.

 Fees and closing costs

-Because the initial cost is high, the fees and closing costs will also be high as they are a percentage of the home price.
+Because the initial cost is high, the fees and closing costs will also be higher than a typical conventional loan as they are a percentage of the home price.

 Just like for any other property, the lender wants to make sure the property’s value aligns with the loan amount, especially in the case of expensive properties.